adesanoyeademola/adesanoyeademola/README.md

 ## 📫 Connect With Me

-I am open to opportunities in administrative operations, administrative coordination, and virtual support.
+I am open to opportunities in administrative & operations support, administrative coordination, and virtual assistant.

 [LinkedIn](https://linkedin.com/in/ademola-adesanoye-727999138)